-The total cost is $385 and includes both the 30 hours of online instruction AND the state required 6 hours of behind-the-wheel driving.
+- This includes both the 30 hours of online instruction AND the state required 6 hours of behind-the-wheel driving.

 How do I pay?

-Payment can be made to me (Corey Smaltz) in person or mailed to 619 5th St., Covington, IN 47932.
+Payment can be made to me (Corey Smaltz) in person or mailed to 411 3rd St., Suite 3, Covington, IN 47932.

 How and when can I get my learner’s permit?

-Ten and Two Driving will issue a Certificate of Driver’s Education (CDE form) along with proof of registration in the online class after the student has enrolled and payment has been received Ten and Two.
+Ten and Two Driving will issue a Certificate of Driver’s Education (CDE form) along with proof of registration in the online class after the student has enrolled and payment has been received by Ten and Two.